aanandp123/bad-posture-detector/README.md

 - **Feedback**: Instantly notifies the user whether they have good or bad posture, allowing them to make immediate corrections.

-- **Bad Posture Count**: It keeps track of instances of bad posture, helping users monitor their posture improvement over time.
+- **Data Analytics**: After exit, graphs will be displayed showing the percentage of time spent in bad and good posture and time periods with corresponding posture classifications in a line graph.

 ## Usage

 1. **Clone the Repository**: Start by cloning this repository to your local machine:
-2. **Navigate to the Project Directory**: Change into the project directory:
+2. **Get started with data and model**:To train the model locally, add the posture data from the Google Drive link to the specified folder and run model.py.
+Alternatively, obtain the pre-trained model.keras file from the provided Google Drive link.
-3. **Run**: Execute the file
+3. **Run**: Execute the file main.py
-4. **Follow On-Screen Instructions**:
-   - Initially, show your correct posture in front of the camera and press 't' on the keyboard when you are ready to train the model.
-   - After training, continuous analysis of your posture to display "Good Posture" or "Bad Posture" accordingly.
-   - Instances of bad posture are counted.
-5. **Exit**: To exit, press 'z' on the keyboard.
+4. **Exit**: To exit, press 'q' on the keyboard.
+Data analytics will be displayed.